 - Global perspectives on the hydrogen economy, Antoine Vagneur-Jones, EMEA Energy Transition Associate, BNEF

 - Sweden’s energy goals, climate policies and sectors, Speaker TBC

 - What’s behind Germany’s EUR 9 billion to spend as a strategy?
 Speaker TBC

 - Clean Hydrogen Alliance, Noam Boussidan, Platform Curator on Energy, World Economic Forum (WEF)

 October 27 | Geneva (UTC +2) 2 pm | Beijing (UTC +8) 9 pm

 Present prospects for industrial use of hydrogen

 Moderator: Richard Bridle, International Institute for Sustainable Development (IISD)

-- Hydrogen production in Mongolia and prospects of international trade, Michael B. McElroy, Gilbert Butler Professor of Environmental Studies at Harvard University
+- Hydrogen production in Inner Mongolia and prospects of international trade, Michael B. McElroy, Gilbert Butler Professor of Environmental Studies at Harvard University

 - Current status of industrial hydrogen: Uses, trends and prospects, Mark Zacharias, Clean Energy Canada